Explore health content from A to Z.

 I need information about...

 Your child has a heart problem that includes a hypoplastic ventricle.
-This means the ventricle is either too small or absent.
+This means that one of the ventricles is either too small or is absent.
 The most common treatment for this problem is heart surgery.
-This is often done in three stages.
+This is often done in 3 stages.
 This sheet explains what is done during the second stage (stage II).
 The surgery cannot repair your child’s heart problem.
 But it can help relieve your child’s symptoms.
 It may also increase your child’s chances of living a more normal life.
 The doctor can answer your questions and tell you more as needed.

-Stage I. Make the single working ventricle the main pumping chamber of the heart.
-This will let it send oxygen-rich blood to the body.
+Stage I. Make the single working ventricle the main pumping chamber of the heart, providing blood to both the lungs and the body.

 Stage II.
-Decrease the workload of the single ventricle.
+Decrease the workload of the single ventricle, and reduce the mixing of oxygen-poor and oxygen-rich blood.

 Stage III.
-Separate the circulation of blood in the heart.
-This is so oxygen-poor blood and oxygen-rich blood don’t mix.
+Separate the circulation of blood in the heart so that there is very little mixing of oxygen-rich and oxygen-poor blood .

 Arrhythmia (abnormal heart rhythm)